michaelyuen/personal-website/v5/public/notes/19-app-ideas.md

   - Agents / brokers
 - Information about potential neighbors
   - i.e., the home/apartment is nice but actually living there is a nightmare due to other circumstances
-- Collect info from other sources and centralize in a more easily navigable and digestable format
+- Collect info from other sources and centralize in a more easily navigable and digestible format
   - historical issues
   - crime
   - Pests